 Some of my tried and tested baking recipes...

-St Galler Bröt is one of my favourite Swiss breads, and this recipe adapted from Heddi Nieuwsma and Dorian Rollin's excellent book "Swiss Bread" is the version that I use.
-I prefer halbweiss bread (rather than using Ruchmehl 1100 type flour), but I understand that both are acceptable.
+St Galler Bröt is one of my favourite breads, and this recipe adapted from Heddi Nieuwsma and Dorian Rollin's excellent book "Swiss Bread" is the version that I use.
+I prefer halbweiss 550 flour (rather than Ruchmehl 1100 type flour), but I understand that both are acceptable.

 The poolish makes a real difference to this recipe - it adds to the flavour and I would recommend not skipping this stage.
 I usually make the poolish the night before and let it do its thing until the following morning.
 The folding of St Galler Bröt is quite important although it's a tiny bit tricky.
 I usually end up watching a video refresher before I get to that stage.
 The folding helps to give the bread its distinctive shape which in turn keeps the bread fresh for longer.
 Traditionally the loaves are baked in pairs, but I sometimes make three smaller loaves from this recipe which also seems to work, and means we have a loaf to give away.